elmiko/ocp-infrastructure-provider-onboarding-guide/docs/container-storage-interface-driver/index.md

 ### CSI driver
 Fork the CSI driver under `github.com/openshift` and integrate it with Prow and Tide as described [elsewhere in this guide](../procedures).

-Make sure that the CSI driver image is built in our CI.
+Make sure that the CSI driver image is built in Red Hat's CI.

 ### openshift/api changes